- Chart

 Data Sources:

-- DWS Municipal Income Trust official filings (Prospectus, Annual/Semi-Annual Reports)
+- DWS Municipal Income Trust official filings (SEC EDGAR)

 Disclaimers:

-This information is for illustrative purposes only and should not be considered investment advice.
+This JSON output is for informational purposes only and does not constitute investment advice.
 Past performance is not indicative of future results.
-Investors should consult with a qualified financial advisor and review all fund documents before making investment decisions.
-Market share data for closed-end funds is estimated and may vary depending on the methodology used.
+Investors should consult with a qualified financial advisor before making any investment decisions.
+Market share data for closed-end funds is an estimation based on general market presence and AUM comparisons.

 AI Summarization is directionally correct and might not be accurate.